 We can find the idols of Lord Bahubali and Parshwanath opposite each other.

 Bahubali Carvings – The idol of Bhagwan Bahubali flanked by his sisters Brahmi and Sundari is also very impressive has hairs coming up to his shoulders.
 It belongs to the end of 6th century A.D.
 Opposite to the Bahubalis an idol of Parshwanath.

 Parshwanath Tirthankar – The carvings of Parshwanath seen over here is of Kamatopasarga Parshwanath.
 To right of the idol is seen Goddess Padmavati holding an umbrella with a handle extending above Tirthankar’s head.
 To the left above Tirthankar’s head is seen Kamatha trying to trouble Parshwanath and he is also seen sitting beside Tirthankar’s feet.

 This cave temple is full of numerous idols from 9 inches to 8 feet.

-On the foothills, near the pond, a small but beautiful temple dedicated to Devi yelamma is in Dravidian style.
-Another temple known as Bhotnath temple is on the other side of the tank.
-Here the images of Acharaya and sadhu in sermons postion are very impressive.
+On the foothills, near the pond, a small but beautiful temple dedicated to Devi Yelamma is in Dravidian style.
+Another temple known as the Bhotnath temple is on the other side of the tank.
+Here the images of Acharaya and sadhu in the sermons position are very impressive.

-How to Reach – Badami is 128 kms from Hubli and 163 Kms from Bijapur and 79 Kms from bagalkot.
-Badami railway station is on Hubli-Sholapur railway line and is 5 Kms from the town.
+How to Reach – Badami is 128 km from Hubli and 163 Kms from Bijapur and 79 Kms from Bagalkot.
+Badami railway station is on the Hubli-Sholapur railway line and is 5 km from the town.
 The Bus service to Tirth is available.